Wintermute2036/Synthetic-Insights/README.md

 ## What It Is

-Synthetic Insights aggregates open source intelligence feeds into a single operational picture — flight traffic, exposed infrastructure, public camera feeds, seismic activity, and street traffic — visualized in real time on a 3D globe with data fusion across layers.
+Synthetic Insights aggregates open source intelligence feeds into a single operational picture — flight traffic, exposed infrastructure, seismic activity, and street traffic — visualized in real time on a 3D globe with data fusion across layers.

-The project is built entirely on public APIs and documented open source tooling.
+Built entirely on public APIs and documented open source tooling.
 No proprietary data sources, no unauthorized access.

+> *This project exists because the data is already public.
+Most people just aren't looking at it in the same place at the same time.*

 ---